 Energy-efficient and clean technologies for preparing chemicals that contain nitrogen are in high demand for the manufacture of drugs, agricultural products and plastics.
 Nitrogen is incorporated into many biologically active compounds and can offer routes to access smart materials that respond to their environment.

 Achieving these goals requires the development of catalysts.
 Catalysts promote chemical reactions, but are chemically unchanged at the end of the reactions.
 As Canada Research Chair in Catalyst Development, Dr. Laurel Schafer is developing catalysts that selectively incorporate nitrogen into products while also ensuring that all atoms in the starting materials are incorporated as well, leading to no waste.

-Dr. Laurel Schafer, Canada Research Chair in Catalyst Development, is aiming for these goals by working with metals with low toxicity that are easily modified and rapidly assembled.
-This makes them ideal for the fine chemical, petrochemical, pharmaceutical and agrochemical industries.
+Furthermore, Schafer and her research team are realizing these goals by working with metals of low toxicity that are easily modified and rapidly assembled.
+These reactive compounds can be used in fine chemical, petrochemical, pharmaceutical and agrochemical industries.